scsole/arch-linux-setup/README.md

 wouldn't just run any script without knowing what's inside it first, would you?

-These scripts might change frequently.
+These scripts can change frequently.

 ## Usage

+Comment out any unwanted scripts in `00-runall.sh`.
+Modify packages and configuration to your hearts content in the remaining files.

 ```bash
 ./00-runall.sh
 ```

+## Spotted a mistake?

+Pull requests and issues on GitHub are welcome.